Looking for PPP funding? Apply for your first or second PPP loan here.

 Chase vs. Bank of America Mid-Tier Accounts

-The Chase Performance Business Checking account and the Bank of America Business Advantage account are the “mid-level” accounts offered by Chase vs. Bank of America.
+The Chase Performance Business Checking account and the Bank of America Business Advantage Relationship account are the “mid-level” accounts offered by Chase vs. Bank of America.
 In comparison to the previous accounts, these business checking options offer higher monthly allowances for transactions and deposits, but also have higher monthly service fees.
-If you have a small business that’s growing quickly or need more than the Complete or Fundamentals accounts include, you might consider these two.
+If you have a small business that’s growing quickly or need more than the Complete or Advantage Fundamentals accounts include, you might consider these two.

 Best For